top of page

 How to spot it:

-• The lock latches sometimes—but not always
+• The lock latches sometimes — but not consistently

 How to fix it: